jspecify/jspecify/docs/docs/spec.md

 > JLS 4 does not consider a type-use annotation to be a part of the type it
 > annotates, so neither does our concept of "base type."

+We use *class* for classes, interfaces, enums, annotations, and records.

 ## Type components

 A *type component* of a given type is a type that transitively forms some part